Are Vaccines Safe?

 Just as any other medication can, yes, vaccines can cause side effects.
 However, the majority of these side effects are mild and consist of swelling, soreness, and redness at the injection site.

-When we have the ability to prevent so many diseases, skipping vaccines because of misinformation is a tragedy.
-The benefits of vaccines far outweigh the risks.
+When we can prevent so many diseases, skipping vaccines because of misinformation is a tragedy, the benefits of vaccines far outweigh the risks.

 So, are vaccines safe?
 Yes, they are.